Harvesting in the Canadian Heartland

 Harvest in Alberta

-“On our trip to Drumheller, Alta., in 2011, we stopped in the tiny town of Rowley,” says Joyce Stolte of Edmonton.
+“On our trip to Drumheller, Alberta, in 2011, we stopped in the tiny town of Rowley,” says Joyce Stolte of Edmonton.
 “We were on a tour with the Alberta Antique Car Club with our 1930 Essex.
 The town of Rowley died with the end of the railroad.
 The old grain elevators are still there though-so majestic and, sadly, becoming a rare sight.
 I am fascinated by these monuments of Alberta’s heritage.
 Whenever I see one, I want to stop and taken a picture because they might be gone soon.”
+Check out more gorgeous places in Alberta captured on camera.